-Future Pathways and the Survivors of Childhood Abuse Support Fund for organisations
+Future Pathways and the Survivors of Childhood Abuse Support Fund for Organisations

-121. Future Pathways and other existing services may experience an increase in demand due to the general awareness-raising created by the establishment of the redress scheme.
+115. Future Pathways and other existing services may experience an increase in demand due to the general awareness-raising created by the establishment of the redress scheme.
 Funding is provided through the Survivor Support Team in the Directorate for Community Health and Social Care in two initiatives.
 The Survivors of Childhood Abuse Support Fund will provide funding to 29 third sector and community based organisations over the period 2020-2024.
 The fund total is £10 m over the four years with a maximum spend of £2.5 m per year.
 The purpose of the fund is to support recovery and resilience of adult survivors of childhood abuse (not restricted to in-care abuse), by enhancing capacity and capability of third sector and community-based organisations providing dedicated support.
 Support can range from individual talking therapies and group work to peer support, complementary therapies, physical and outdoor activities, arts, and cultural activities.

-- 122. Future Pathways currently provides a targeted service for survivors of abuse in care.
-As of January 2021, Future Pathways has 1,678 people registered with the service.
+- 116. Future Pathways currently provides a targeted service for survivors of abuse in care.
+As of June 2020, Future Pathways has 1,400 registered users.
 The eligibility criteria and the evidence requirements to demonstrate in care status differ from those for financial redress.
 Using a personal outcomes approach, Future Pathways is primarily a brokering and support co-ordination service.
-The majority of commissioned services are related to therapeutic service provision and support to access records of time in care.
+The majority of commissioned services are related to therapeutic service provision.
 The percentage of eligible applicants to the redress scheme who are already registered with Future Pathways or who already receive counselling but who are not already engaging with Future Pathways or another service is unknown.
 The total budget for Future Pathways from 2016 to end March 2021 is £16 m.
-The Scottish Ministers have agreed to extend the funding period for Future Pathways to end March 2023, with the annual budget for the extended period to be negotiated annually. - 123.
+The Scottish Ministers have agreed to extend the funding period for Future Pathways to end March 2023, with the annual budget for the extended period to be negotiated annually. - 117.
 It is not yet known how significant the increase in demand will be on these existing organisations.
 Close working will continue with colleagues in the Directorate for Community Health and Social Care to ensure that throughout the design of a non-financial redress package, consideration is given to how this aligns with existing provision through Future Pathways and others.